antonioscardace/antonioscardace/README.md

-<h1 align="center"> Hi there 👋, it's great to have you here!<br/> </h1>
+<h1 align="center">Hi there 👋, it's great to have you here!<br/> </h1>

 Few info about me:
-* Computer Science Student at University of Catania (IT) 🎓.
+* Computer Science Student at University of Catania (IT) 📚🎓.
 * My main interestes are: Algorithms and Data Structures, Computer Networks, and Web Development.
-* I’m currently working on some String Matching publications. 🔭
+* I’m currently working on some String Matching publications. ♻️

 # Connect with me #